Jessie Murray: Medico-Psychological Clinic

-Murray joined many of the professional networks associated with her field, and became a member of the British Medical Association, the Association of Registered Medical Women, the Psycho-Medical Society, the Medico-Psychological Association, the Royal Society of Medicine, the Society for Psychical Research, the British Society for the Study of Sex Psychology, the British Association for the Advancement of Science (BAAS) and the Psychological Society.
+Murray joined many of the professional networks associated with her field, and became a member of the British Medical Association, the Association of Registered Medical Women, the Psycho-Medical Society, the Medico-Psychological Association, the Royal Society of Medicine, the Society for Psychical Research, the British Association for the Advancement of Science (BAAS) and the Psychological Society.
+She was an early member of the British Society for the Study of Sex Psychology and spoke at the society's first quarterly meeting in January 1915 on "The Evolution of the Instincts".

 Final years

-In 1915 Murray met Marie Stopes at a BAAS meeting in Manchester, where both women presented papers.
-The two corresponded and attended the same medical meetings as one another.
-In 1918 Stopes published her book Married Love, A New Contribution to the Solution of Sex Difficulties; Murray wrote the preface.
+In 1915 Murray met Marie Stopes, the pioneer in the field of family planning, at a BAAS meeting in Manchester, where both women presented papers.
+The two corresponded and attended the same medical meetings.
+In 1918 Stopes published her book Married Love, A New Contribution to the Solution of Sex Difficulties; Murray wrote the preface, in which she states:

+The age-long conflict between the "lower" and the "higher" impulses, between the primitive animal nature and the specifically human developments of an altruistic and ethical order, are fought afresh in each soul and in every marriage.

+We need to realise more clearly that the lower is never—ought never to be—eliminated but rather subsumed by the higher.
+No true harmony can be hoped for so long as one factor or the other is ignored or repressed.

 In July 1919 Murray was awarded an MD by the University of Durham.
-Her thesis was "Nervous Functional Diseases from the Point of View of Modern Clinical Psychology", which, according to Valentine, "discussed the value of psychological discoveries in the treatment and prevention of nervous and mental diseases".
+Her thesis was on "Nervous Functional Diseases from the Point of View of Modern Clinical Psychology", which, according to Valentine, "discussed the value of psychological discoveries in the treatment and prevention of nervous and mental diseases".

-Soon after she was awarded her MD, Murray was diagnosed with ovarian cancer, and retired from the clinic.
-She wrote her will in July 1919, leaving her estate to Turner, who was also named as the executrix.
+Soon after she was awarded her MD, Murray was diagnosed with ovarian cancer and retired from the clinic.
+Her position of co-director was taken by James Glover, who had joined the practice in 1918.
+He was medically trained and interested in psychoanalysis and had been rejected from military service because of his diabetes.
+Murray wrote her will in July 1919, leaving her estate to Turner, who was also named as the executrix.
 Murray died on 25 September 1920, aged 53; she was cremated, and her ashes buried in her mother's grave in Highgate Cemetery.
 Her obituary in The British Medical Journal described her as "a brilliant and many-sided personality".
+Her obituary in The Vote says "Such women can be ill-spared, but of them all it may be said, their works do follow them."